 As a newborn photographer, I have lots of babies come to my studio to have their portraits taken.
-This guide shows some of the newborn poses that I work with in the studio.
+This guide shows some of the newborn poses that I work with in the studio during Elite Newborn sessions.
 Every baby is different, and I love creating special, unique artwork for each client.

-Not every baby will be comfortable in every pose, and a baby should never be forced into a position that makes them uncomfortable.
+Not every baby will be comfortable in every pose.
+A baby should never be forced into a position that makes them uncomfortable.
 As with everything at Kashele Photography, safety is the highest priority.
-Baby is always fully supported at all times, and some poses are done as composites (digitally combining multiple images) so that hands can be on or near the baby when a spotter is needed.
-That being said, here are some of the poses used in my newborn sessions.
+We always fully support baby at all times.
+Some poses are done as composites (digitally combining multiple images) so that hands can be on or near the baby when a spotter is needed.
+That being said, here are some of the poses used in my Elite Newborn sessions.

 This pose obviously gets its name from the way baby’s bum sticks up in the air.
 (So cute!)
-I LOVE the little back rolls and the way that you can see all the facial details as well as little fingers and the toes peeking out in the back.
+I love how snuggly it looks in a little footed romper and that you can see all the facial details as well as little fingers.
+It also looks super cute with the little back rolls and the way and the toes peek out in the back in other outfits.
 This pose is definitely one of my favorites!

 The Huck Finn pose is characterized by the baby being placed on their back with their little legs up on top of their body.
-The way they are curled up in this pose is an excellent way of showing off how tiny they are at this precious newborn stage!
+This pose is an excellent way of showing off how tiny they are at this precious newborn stage!

 Most babies LOVE this pose!
 The classic version of this pose has the hands placed together under the bottom cheek, but I often do a variation with one hand on each cheek because I love how squishy it makes the cheeks look!